matbesancon/hugo-site/content/post/2019-09-12-bridging-indicator.markdown

 constraint types in a consistent manner.
-Optimization practitioners do not limit themselves to linear and mixed-integer problems, following improvements in performance and variety of solvers, see [^4] for the motivation and structure of MOI, and recent developments around it presented at JuliaCon 2019.
+Optimization practitioners do not limit themselves to linear and mixed-integer problems, following improvements in performance and variety of solvers, the recent JuMP session at JuliaCon 2019[^4] lays out the motivation and structure of MOI, and recent developments it enabled.
 The type-based `Function in Set` structure keeps the underlying machinery familiar to both optimization scientists formulating problems in a close fashion and Julia programmers leveraging multiple dispatch.